ssuttles-usgs/wavelab/documentation/notebooks/storm-tide.md

 Other things to consider are:

 - A one-minute cutoff was used in the low-pass filter, this ensured that by 30 seconds (the beginning of wind-wave frequencies), the signal was fully attenuated.
-- The signal was filtered twice to preserve the angles (original position) of the water level time series.
+- The signal was filtered twice to preserve the phase angles (original position) of the water level time series.
-- Although adequate for data with a wid reange of sampling frequencies, this filter was optimized for 4hz data
+- Although adequate for data with a wid reange of sampling frequencies, this filter was optimized for 4hz data (adjustments were mad to prepare for edge cases of 1 minute or more sampled data.)

 ### Calculating Storm-Tide